Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 Stage 5 – Disillusionment and feeling lost again

 In this stage, you’re not interested in dabbling in feel-good spiritual philosophies or surface practices anymore.
-The abiding pain you feel inside motivates you to do deep inner work.
-You may become a serious student of meditation, mindfulness, ritual, inner child work, shadow work, body work or various other transpersonal philosophies.
+The abiding pain you feel inside motivates you to do deep inner work and soul work.
+You may become a serious student of meditation, mindfulness, non-duality, inner child work, shadow work, body work or various other transpersonal philosophies.

 Stage 7 – Integration, expansion, joy

-Integration means taking the spiritual lessons you’ve learned from your inner work and applying them to your daily life.
+Integration means taking the spiritual lessons you’ve learned from your inner work and soul work, and applying them to your daily life.
 Integration happens both naturally and consciously as a habit in deep spiritual practice.
 In this stage, you’ll experience the most profound and long-lasting changes deep within.
 Many people experience prolonged mystical experiences and periods of unity with the Divine in the integration phase.
-Remember that enlightenment, or full self-realization, is never guaranteed: we can strive for it, but it is ultimately a gift from Life.
+Remember that enlightenment, or full Self-realization, is never guaranteed: we can strive for it, but it is ultimately a gift from Life.
 Nevertheless, profound peace, love, and joy emerge and are felt in this stage.
-You may feel ready to be a spiritual mentor or role model in your community and pass on your insight to others.
+You may feel ready to be a spiritual helper of some kind and pass on your insight to others.
 Life will become less about you and more about We.
-Your perspective will expand and you will start seeing things from the big picture.
+You may undergo an energetic shift in awareness and you may start to experience life from an undivided point of view.
 Above all else, you will feel connected, at peace with yourself, and deeply aligned with life.

 Note: it is common to move back and forth between these spiritual awakening stages.
 Remember that this is not a linear process – you cannot just move from A to B to C. This is a complex and messy path, so it’s perfectly fine if it doesn’t look like what I’ve described.
 Your spiritual awakening process is unique to you.
 But I do hope this analysis has helped (in some way) you to ‘gain your bearings.’